Written and hosted by John Lienhard

 October, 1994, Rick Nelson until the Fall of 1995, and

 Paul Franklin took up most of the production and Capella Tucker took over executive responsibility for the program.

 In 2010, Paul Pendergraft became producer with additional production by Ryan Edwards.
 Following Paul's retirement in 2016, Mark DiClaudio assumed the duties of producer and web editor.
-Engines airs in Houston on KUHF-FM 88.7 at 7:35 AM and 3:55 PM, Monday through Friday as well as 8:34 AM Sundays.
+Engines airs in Houston on KUHF-FM 88.7 at 5:44 AM, and 12:34 PM, Monday through Friday as well as 8:34 AM Sundays.

 The theme music for the Radio series was created by Andrew Lienhard.